 Visitors to the mountain will witness a range of vegetation and wildlife such as antelopes, klipspringer and various species of birds as well as some of the most stunning views in Africa.

-Another good way to get an idea of things to do in Malawi is to scan the activities offered by Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Malawi.
+They work directly with local tour operators in Malawi, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Backpacking Tours in Malawi

-Malawi has two major airports, Lilongwe International Airport 26km north of the city and Chileka Airport which is 13km outside of Blantyre.
-There are direct flights served by Air Malawi once a week from London to Lilongwe and daily Air Malawi flights to Lilongwe via Nairobi or Johannesburg.
+Malawi has two major airports, Lilongwe International Airport 26km north of the city, and Chileka Airport which is 13km outside of Blantyre.
+A number of international airlines offer service to Malawi: Ethiopian Airlines, Kenya Airways, and South African Airways are your best bets.

 Health and Safety in Malawi

 Compared to most other African countries, Malawi is considered a relatively safe country and violence against tourists is uncommon.
-It is advised that visitors are immunised against polio, tetanus, typhoid and hepatitis and take malaria tablets prior to and during travel.
+It is advised that visitors are immunized against polio, tetanus, typhoid, hepatitis, and covid, and take malaria tablets prior to and during travel.

-Like most African countries Aids is one of the country’s most destructive diseases and although Malawi has organisations which deal well with HIV positive citizens, visitors are warned to be cautious if coming into contact with blood or bodily fluids.
+As in most African countries, AIDS is one of the country’s most destructive diseases and although Malawi has organizations that deal well with HIV-positive citizens, visitors are warned to be cautious if coming into contact with blood or bodily fluids.

 Entry visa requirements for Malawi